DOS Days

 • Draft - a mode you can set on the printer if you just wanted to print in the lowest quality, so as not to use as much ink.

 • NLQ - Near Letter Quality.
 The quality of early printers wasn't great, with a printer's capability to support NLQ signifying that it could produce 'near-letter quality', suitable for business letters.
-This would typically instruct the printer to print the same line twice, thus causing a more black output but at the expense of printing time and more ink used.
+This would typically instruct the printer to print the same line twice, thus causing a more black output on the paper but at the expense of printing time and more ink used.
+It was better than Draft but not as good as Letter Quality.

 • Ink cartridge - a consumable cartridge that you installed into the printer.
 On impact printers like a dot matrix or daisywheel printer, these were a usually a black plastic casing that contained a printer ribbon with the ink on it.
 The ribbon itself would be turned slightly through each printing action to cause an even wear/usage of the ink on the cartridge evenly.
 Printer ribbons might last for 300 pages or more before needing to be replaced, whereby the whole cartridge (plastic included) would be replaced with a brand new one.
 In the early 2000s reconditioning became available where you could try your luck at re-applying ink onto an old cartridge's ribbon to make it useful again - mixed results, but not impossible.

-• Courier / Roman / Sans Serif / Prestige / Script - fonts that the printer would use, changing the printed text output to the chosen font even if standard raw text was chosen to be printed without any control codes that would alter the font type.
-Often, printers would come with built-in fonts for this purpose.
+• Courier / Roman / Sans Serif / Prestige / Script - the font (also known as a 'typeface') that the printer would use, changing the printed text output to the chosen font even if standard raw text was chosen to be printed without any control codes that would alter the font type.
+Often, dot matrix printers would come with built-in fonts for this purpose, selectable using buttons on the top or front of the printer.
 Early laser printers even had font cartridges you could install in an expansion slot to expand the fonts available.
+Daisywheel printers had no concept of fonts - the wheel itself contained the imprints of each character for a single font, so to change to a different font you would have to switch out the wheel for another one with the font you wanted to print in.

-• Pitch - the size of font to print in.
+• Pitch (also known as 'point') - the size of font to print in.
 10 pitch would produce fairly small text output, 12 pitch was pretty standard for a letter.

 • TOF - Top of Form - like form feed, except a form feed couldn't detect when the start of the next page might start, so it would move forward an entire page's worth.
 TOF was better in that it could detect the top of the next page and stop the feed at that point.